ChainAgnostic/CAIPs/CAIPs/caip-261.md

 ```

 *The above example represents an assertion issued by the issuer `did:pkh:eip155:1:0x23d86aa31d4198a78baa98e49bb2da52cd15c6f0`.
-It claims a certain level of trust to the subject `did:pkh:eip155:1:0x44dc4E3309B80eF7aBf41C7D0a68F0337a88F044` in the area of software development calculated with the EigenTrust algorithm.*
+It claims a certain level of trustworthiness for the subject `did:pkh:eip155:1:0x44dc4E3309B80eF7aBf41C7D0a68F0337a88F044` in the area of software development calculated with the EigenTrust algorithm.*

 ## Rationale